mobius-eng/mobius-eng.github.io/_posts/2016-03-29-floating-point-numbers.markdown

 (+,360, 0) + (+,125,2)
 {% endmath %}

-First, their exponents are equalised:
+First, their exponents are equalized:

 {% math %}
 \begin{align*}